viper3400/ClipBoard/README.md

 CTRL + HotKey will open ClipBoard Manager window when minimized.
 See https://msdn.microsoft.com/de-de/library/system.windows.forms.keys(v=vs.110).aspx for available keys (case sensitive!)

-**Note:** CTRL key is given at this time and no configurable.
+**Note:** CTRL key is given at this time and not configurable.
 You may only choose the additional key.

 #### Option "RunOnStartup"
 *Default: false*